Skip to content

 new_agent Confirming no-op: agent discovery is filesystem-live (the AgentRegistry walks .reyn/agents/ per call), so a newly added agent is already visible without a reload step.
 Kept as an explicit seam for accounting.

-hooks Re-reads global .reyn/hooks.yaml + per-agent .reyn/agents/<name>/hooks.yaml, re-combines with the fixed startup layer, and swaps the hook dispatcher's registry.
+hooks Re-reads global .reyn/config/hooks.yaml + per-agent .reyn/agents/<name>/hooks.yaml, re-combines with the fixed startup layer, and swaps the hook dispatcher's registry.

 Hooks three-layer COMBINE